Steven Duggar

-Steven Michael Duggar (born November 4, 1993), nicknamed Duggy, is an American professional baseball outfielder in the Los Angeles Dodgers organization.
-He has previously played in Major League Baseball (MLB) for the San Francisco Giants, Texas Rangers and Los Angeles Angels.
-Duggar played college baseball at Clemson University, and was drafted in the sixth round of the 2015 Major League Baseball Draft by the Giants.
-He made his MLB debut in 2018.
+Steven Michael Duggar (born November 4, 1993), nicknamed Duggy, is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the San Francisco Giants, Texas Rangers, and Los Angeles Angels.
+Duggar played college baseball at Clemson University, and was drafted in the sixth round of the 2015 MLB draft by the Giants, for whom he made his MLB debut with in 2018.

 Early life

 Duggar was born in Spartanburg, South Carolina, and raised in Moore, South Carolina.
 His mother was a swimmer at the University of Evansville.
 When he was 10 years old, his father died.

 Amateur career

 Duggar attended James F. Byrnes High School in Duncan, South Carolina; he first began playing for the varsity when he was a seventh grader.
 He was all-region as a sophomore, junior, and senior, and all-state as a junior and senior.

 He then played college baseball at Clemson University, playing right field primarily.
 In 2013, Duggar played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League, and he returned to the league in 2014 to play for the Falmouth Commodores and was named a league all-star.
 In 2014 with Clemson, he batted 294/.368/.378, was 2nd in the Atlantic Coast Conference with 25 stolen bases (while being caught only three times), and tied for 7th with 3 triples.
 In 2015 he batted .304/.432/.432, and led the ACC in sacrifice flies (8), was 3rd in walks (54), and was 7th in runs (56).